Benjamin-storm/Office365Statistics/README.md

 # Missing
 - Recursive call to Graph API to get all nested files
 - Attempt authentication on load
-- Implement loading for authentication and reports (as part of the CanExecute flow)
 - Make Welcome text responsive

 ## Maybe will add:
 - Add User card in the authentication page after the user has authenticated
-- More statistics/charts related to different Excel products
+- More statistics/charts related to different Office 365 products
+- Loading indicator based on the IsLoading property of the View Models
 - Unit tests

 # Used articles